 Effective October 1, 2003, the DROP was implemented for public safety employees eligible for an unreduced retirement allowance.
-Effective July 1, 2015, eligible members may elect to participate for a maximum of six years, deferring receipt of unreduced retirement benefits while continuing employment with the City.
+Effective July 1, 2015, eligible members may elect to participate for a maximum of six years, deferring receipt of unreduced retirement benefits while continuing employment with the city without loss of any other employee benefits.